jivd78/ud3-wrangling-with-MongoDB/OSMProject.md

 ###1.
 Problems Encountered in the Map.
 ####1.1.
 Lack of Information Empty Addresses, Non Consistent PostCodes
 Sao Paulo Metropolitan Area is one of the so called Mega Cities around the world.
 With a estimated population over 20 million and considered the economic engine of Brazil, the 15702 addresses tags encountered are incompatible with its real magnitud.
-Moreover, this addresses brings XXXXX empty adresses all from way type documents, whic leave us with only 13728 addresses.
+Moreover, this addresses brings 1974 empty adresses all from way type documents, whic leave us with only 13728 addresses.
 These addresses are from the entire metro area, i.e. not only from Sao Paulo itself, but from the other surrounding cities.
 (Sao Paulo: 7516 addresses, Sao Bernardo: 1784, Outras Cidades: 1764, Without City: XXXXX).

 Another way to locate an establishment is with its postal code.
 This attribute is preferred over an address itself, since, in theory, its uniformity is better than other address atributes uniformity, like streets, etc. Unfortunately,